kiquetal/assignments/lesson24.md

 6- Paul would have very long hair when he was younger [ok]

-7- I don't start work until 9.30 so I use to get up at 8.30 [ok]
+7- I don't start work until 9.30 so I use to get up at 8.30 [x] I don't start work until 9.30 so I used to get up at 8.30

 8- Did you use to wear a uniform to school? [ok]

-9- It's taking me a long time to be used to living on my own [ok]
+9- It's taking me a long time to be used to living on my own [x] It's taking me a long time to get used to living on my own

-10- When I had exams at university, I would stay up all nigth revision [ok]
+10- When I had exams at university, I would stay up all night revising [ok]

+###